ibidem/mjolnir-types/+Docs/-00-Introduction.md

 centralized into a set of interfaces.

 This is a multifaceted feature.
-However, to avoid confusion the interfaces are designed for work within the framework, and while they may be used outside the framework as you please, they are not designed with that in mind.
-Essentially if it exists, it's because it has a purpose within the framework, not because it's some sort of standard.
+However, to avoid confusion the interfaces are designed for work within the library, and while they may be used outside the library as you please, they are not designed with that in mind.
+Essentially if it exists, it's because it has a purpose within the library, not because it's some sort of standard.

-Some functionality interfaces establish within the framework,
+Some functionality interfaces establish within the library,

  1. simplified interaction with classes sharing common themes, such as file manipulation, document-like content, etc

- 2. easier to understand and use; employing interfaces creates repeatable easy to pick up patterns
+ 2. easier to understand and use patterns; employing interfaces creates repeatable easy to pick up patterns

  3. easy integration, we try to avoid classes accepting implementation extending